-It is expected that the amount of the fixed components to be accrued in 2021 by directors in their capacity as such will be approved at the meeting of the board of directors that is expected to be held next May d) Bylaws and risk coverage: The company pays the amount of the premium corresponding to the civil liability policy for directors and executives amounting to 390,615 euros.
+It is expected that the amount of the fixed components to be accrued in 2024 by directors in their capacity as such will be approved at the meeting of the board of directors that is expected to be held next May.

-- The joint amount accrued by the directors during the 2022 has been as follows: - a) Annual fixed allocation of approximately 270,000 euros. - b) Board attendance fees amounting to 100,000 euros. - c) Compensation for membership of commissions amounting to 54,000 euros.
+The joint amount accrued by the directors during the 2023 has been as follows:

-A.1.4 Amount and nature of fixed components that are due to be accrued during the year for the performance of senior management functions of executive directors.
+- a) Annual fixed allocation of approximately 318,000 euros. - b) Board attendance fees amounting to 128,000 euros. - c) Compensation for membership of commissions amounting to 47,000 euros. - d) Bylaws and risk coverage: The company pays the amount of the premium corresponding to the civil liability policy for directors and executives amounting to 394,718 euros. - A.1.4 Amount and nature of fixed components that are due to be accrued during the year for the performance of senior management functions of executive directors.

-The total fixed amount to be accrued by executive directors for the performance of their executive functions in 2023 will be set at the meeting of the board of directors that will take place next May.
-Until then, executive directors will continue to receive the same fixed remuneration that they would have received in 2022.
+The total fixed amount to be accrued by executive directors for the performance of their executive functions in 2024 will be set at the meeting of the board of directors that will take place next May.

+Until then, executive directors will continue to receive the same fixed remuneration that they would have received in 2023.

-Fixed components received in 2022 by the executive directors has amounted to \notin 1,500,000.
+Fixed components received in 2023 by the executive directors has amounted to € 1,607,142.

-A.1.5 Amount and nature of any component of remuneration in kind that will accrue during the year, including, but not limited to, insurance premiums paid in favour of the director
+A.1.5 Amount and nature of any component of remuneration in kind that will accrue during the year, including, but not limited to, insurance premiums paid in favour of the director.

-The company pays the amount of the premium corresponding to the civil liability policy for directors and executives and a private healthcare assistance insurance amounting to EUR 390,615.
+The company pays the amount of the premium corresponding to the civil liability policy for directors and executives and a private healthcare assistance insurance amounting to EUR 394,728.